Roles in Rocket.Chat

 Prev Next

-• Role: A role refers to a set of permissions and privileges assigned to a user or a group of users within the workspace.
-The roles determine the controls and features a user can access or handle in a workspace.
-By default, roles are displayed as tags beside usernames on messages.
-(You enable or disable the option to display roles from: Accounts > Default User Preferences > Hide Roles.
-This affects the entire workspace.
-On their own accounts, users can set their personal preferences using the Accessibility & appearance settings.)
+• Role: A named set of permissions assigned to a user or group of users.
+Roles determine which features and controls a user can access.
+By default, roles appear as tags next to usernames on messages.
+To turn this on or off workspace-wide, go to Accounts > Default User Preferences > Hide Roles.
+Individual users can override this for their own account from Accessibility & appearance settings.

-• Permissions: A permission in Rocket.Chat is a specific feature or a setting.
-By default, different roles have access to different permissions, which you can review and modify.
+• Permission: A specific feature or setting that can be granted to a role.
+Different roles have different default permissions, which you can review and modify on the Permissions screen.

 Scope of Rocket.Chat roles